 - Failure to achieve a score of ≥ 79.5% on a remediated End-of-Rotation (EOR) examination - 2.
 Unsatisfactory performance on preceptor evaluations - 3.
 Concerns regarding professionalism as documented by the course director - 4.
-Inadequate or incomplete documentation of procedure logs - 5.
+Inadequate, incomplete, or untimely submission of required procedure or patient encounter logs - 5.
 At the discretion of the Director of Clinical Education